Delhi Assembly Election 2020: Who Will Win Voters’ Heart From Sahadara Seat? Details Here

-New Delhi: Popular for its mouth-watering street food and large markets of clothes, Sahadara is one of the 70 constituencies of Delhi.
-Situated on the banks of river Yamuna, Sahadara is also known as the oldest inhabited areas of the city.
+New Delhi: Popular for its mouth-watering street food and large markets of clothes, Shahdara is one of the 70 constituencies of Delhi.
+Situated on the banks of river Yamuna, Shahdara is also known as the oldest inhabited areas of the city.
 This place is also an integral part of Purani Dilli.

 Being the newly formed districts in the national capital, Shahdara has a long way to go as far as development is concerned.
 Problems are plenty.
 Narrow lanes lead to traffic jams in the area, especially near the Chhota Bazaar area.
 It becomes worse during rains.